 Do you think you are lucky?
 Whether you do or not may make a huge difference to whether you experience luck in your life.

-Lucky and The Resilient Way
+Feeling Lucky and The Resilient Way

 Although being lucky may seem to be a random event, research shows that actually luck is frequently a result of your attitude.
 Simply put, if you think you are lucky you will experience more good luck than if you think you are unlucky.
-Expecting good outcomes is a Resilient Way to influence them.
+Expecting good outcomes is The Resilient Way to influence them.

 The Resilient Way to Feel Lucky